 The dividend yield is usually expressed as a percentage, and is the amount of money a company pays its shareholders for owning a share of its stock divided by its current stock price.

-Don’t be mistaken and assume that a higher dividend yield is always a good thing.
-In fact, the dividend yield of a company might be elevated because its stock price is falling.
+Speaking of choosing wisely, don’t be mistaken and assume that a higher dividend yield is always a good thing.
+In fact, the yield of a company might be elevated because its stock price is falling.

-On the other hand, when companies start to offer a dividend, it usually becomes more appealing to investors, which drives up the price of their stock!
+On the other hand, when companies start to offer a dividends, it usually becomes more appealing to investors, which drives up the price of their stock!
+Kind of dizzying I know.

 Do Index Funds Pay Dividends?

-There are two kinds of funds that pay dividends.
-First, there are Dividend Index Funds, which are indexed to stocks based on their dividend payments.
-And then there are funds that pay dividends (which are something completely different).
+There are two kinds of funds that do this.
+First, there are Dividend Index Funds, which are indexed to stocks based on their yields.
+And then there are funds that just pay some dividends because some of the held stocks have a yeild.

 There are many index funds (ETFs or mutual funds) that have sold some of their holdings and returned the profits to the shareholders, rather than investing them.
 This means that they aren’t indexed to stocks with dividends.